-ONLINE EXPECTATIONS (example: PSEO Courses and Northern Star Online)
+ONLINE EXPECTATIONS (Any PSEO Courses and online high school courses)

 Academic responsibility falls to the student and parent.
+This includes account creation, enrollment process, registration, obtaining books and supplies as well as the communication with the instructor.
 WEM has no control over the online teacher or online course curriculum.
 Academic notifications are sent to the student and parent.
 Online courses do not report quarter grades.
 A student receives their grade at the end of the semester.
-WEM is not obligated to ensure that the student is passing their online courses.
+It is the responsibility of the parent/student to assure the final semester transcript is sent from the PSEO or online institution to WEM.
+If no grades/transcript is received the WEM academic system will record the course in the JMC management system as an F. WEM is not obligated to ensure that the student is passing their online courses.

 Connecting with the online teacher with concerns about assignments, grading, late work or extensions falls to the student.